 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-I have a bonus post for you this week!
-Today I am guest posting on Chef-in-Training again!
-I have told you guys that breakfast is my favorite meal (besides desserts- yes dessert is totally a meal).
+Have told you guys that breakfast is my favorite meal (besides desserts- yes dessert is totally a meal).
 So it should come as no surprise that I am crazy about muffins.
-Click here to see what I bake for breakfast.
 With spring in the air, I welcome the plethora of fresh berries and citrus flavors!

 The perfect, moist lemon muffins bursting with tart blackberries